samsquire/ideas4/README.md

  * Method calls and method call from are indicated.
  * Don't need to manually comment closing curly braces for complicated control flow.

+# 228. Duality of ASTs, LISP and React and dynamic scenegraphs

+React is essentially an AST that is memoized and rerendered automatically.

+Now the question is how do we create dynamic compositors?
+Why do we have a compositor for windows and browsers but isn't just one piece of software?

+Blitting bitmaps into a structure is something can be effectively described and rendered efficiently.

+# 229. Wiring up relationship structures in GUIs or object orientated GUIs

+There is a visual piece of software needed for wiring up structures and creating relations between things.

+What I want is an visual software linking objects and behaviours together.
+When I use terraform, I define resources.
+When I use a file explorer, I manage files.
+When I use AWS Console I manage cloud infrastructure.
+But there is not much visual software to manage relationships between arbitrary things and manage behaviours between them.

+This tool would have 4 separate interfaces:

+* **Source data tables** This is similar to spreadsheets such as Excel.
+* **Data generation script** We write imperative code to loop over the source data and insert data into a database.
+This is similar to the builder pattern in Java.
+This code is reran whenever source data or the generation code is changed and differences are detected and reconciled.
+This is similar to sourcecode basis for generating or manipulating data.
+* **SQL scripts** We write SQL queries to fetch data that satisfies some condition.
+* **Relationships GUI** We render the relationships as an object graph such as an UML entity diagram.
+* **Actor Behaviour** Each record is an object is a process that has an inbox and outbox.
+We write reactive `for loops` that loop over SQL result sets and use object orientated message passing to manage behaviour between objects.
+This allows the system to be spread across machines and multithreaded.
+*

+Given a context, we want to send messages to other objects to change their behaviour or create relationships.

+I want to see all incoming relationships between objects.

+Complicated diagrams are hard to understand due to ordering problems.
+It's difficult to see the order of the diagram, it needs to be followed.

+# 230. GUIs where there is ongoing operations

 # incomplete ideas